TA-Lib/ta-lib-python/README.md

 make up all the ways you can call the TA function and get its values.

 Onto this .values() business.
 When called, Function returns an OrderedDict of the TA function results.
-For SMA the returned dict has only one key: 'real'.
+For SMA the returned dict has only one key: 'price'.
 For BBANDS, it has three: 'upperBand', 'middleBand', 'lowerBand'.
 These names can be learned through Function.get_info()['outputs'] or Function.get_output_names().